wp-plugins/cp-contact-form-with-paypal/README.txt

 = Q: I'm having problems with non-latin characters in the PayPal contact form. =

-A: In most cases the problem is located in the database table collation/encoding.
+A: New: Use the "throubleshoot area" to change the character encoding.
+If you prefer to do that manually , in most cases the problem is located in the database table collation/encoding.
 The solution is to change the table encoding to UTF-8.
 You can do that from the PHPMyAdmin provided by your hosting service.

 For example, if your WordPress database table prefix is "wp_" (the default one) then run these queries (will update only the PayPal contact form tables):